Queuing-System (SLURM) and Jobfiles

 Important Module commands are:

-list available Modulesmodule avail
+list available Modules

-load a Modulemodule load program[/version]
+load a Module

-unload a Modulemodule unload program
+unload a Module

-switch a Module (e.g. compiler version)module switch program program/version
+switch a Module (e.g. compiler version)

 Self-documentation: